Oil Slides on Signs of Oversupply

-Oil prices retreated Monday, as growing U.S. production and other signs of global oversupply keep thwarting a widely-expected rally.
+Oil prices retreated Monday to their lowest point in four weeks, as growing U.S. production and other signs of global oversupply keep thwarting a widely-expected rally.

 Continue Reading Below

-Light, sweet crude for June delivery recently lost 27 cents, or 0.5%, to $49.35 a barrel on the New York Mercantile Exchange.
-Brent, the global benchmark, lost 23 cents, or 0.4%, to $51.73 a barrel on ICE Futures Europe.
+Light, sweet crude for June settled down 39 cents, or 0.8%, at $49.23 a barrel on the New York Mercantile Exchange.
+It is the lowest settlement since March 28.

 In addition to the losing streak, the market has now retreated from early gains in each of the last three sessions.
 That is likely another sign the momentum and sentiment from traders has switched from bullish to bearish, brokers and analysts said.